 Not too long ago, calcium was the least controversial dietary supplement.
-Millions of people take calcium, hoping to keep their aging bones strong and prevent osteoporosis-related fractures, which half of all women eventually experience, as do many older men.
+Millions of people take the mineral calcium, hoping to keep their aging bones strong and prevent osteoporosis-related fractures, which half of all women eventually experience, as do many older men.
 The main debates were about which form of calcium is best, whether the pills could cause kidney stones and what other nutrients, if any, the supplements should also contain.

 However, studies published in the past few years have probably made many people wonder if they should stop taking the pills.
 First, some studies have linked calcium pills to increased risk of heart disease.
 And in 2012, the influential U.S. Preventive Services Task Force dropped a bombshell when its draft recommendations concluded that standard doses of supplemental calcium and vitamin D don’t prevent fractures in postmenopausal women.
 Here's what you need to know.

 Calcium and bones.
 Bones are living, active tissue and calcium is vital for bone health.
 (Calcium is also needed for many other bodily functions, such as regulating heartbeat and blood pressure, conducting nerve impulses, allowing muscles to contract and helping blood clot.)
 Bones constantly absorb and release calcium and other minerals, depending on many factors, such as hormones, exercise, genetics and overall diet.
 From childhood through early adulthood, bones grow in length and width, but then, in middle adulthood, the rate of bone loss exceeds that at which it is made.

 In its 2010 guidelines on calcium, which relate primarily to bone health, the Institute of Medicine (IOM) set the recommended dietary allowance (RDA) for women over 50 and men over 70 at 1,200 milligrams a day from food (preferably) and supplements, and for other adults at 1,000 milligrams.
 However, research suggests that 800 milligrams a day is enough for many healthy people, particularly those with adequate vitamin D intake and a diet rich in produce and whole grains.